 Crescent Capital BDC, Inc. (the "Company") was formed on February 5, 2015 as a Delaware corporation structured as an externally managed, closed-end management investment company.
 The Company commenced investment operations on June 26, 2015.
 On January 30, 2020, the Company changed its state of incorporation from the State of Delaware to the State of Maryland.
+The Company was listed and began trading on the NASDAQ stock exchange on February 3, 2020.
 The Company has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act") and currently operates as a diversified investment company.
 In addition, the Company has elected to be treated for U.S. federal income tax purposes as a regulated investment company (a "RIC") under Subchapter M of the Internal Revenue Code of 1986 (the "Code").
 As a RIC, the Company will not be taxed on its income to the extent that it distributes such income each year and satisfies other applicable income tax requirements.